web-work-tools/indieweb/content/posts/static-sites-4-indieweb.md

 Then, I, or anyone else can carry the site around in our pockets if we want.

-I was using Static Site Generators, and really prett
+I was using Static Site Generators, and syndicating social content to my own sites for a few months before I found Indieweb.
+It will take some time to learn enough to enable a full set of indieweb features, however, that's in the works!

 ## Sites Running IndieWeb